 Please arrive in Stanley, Idaho the night before the trip begins.
 Stanley is a 45-minute flight or 2 1/2 hour drive from Boise or a 1 hour drive from Sun Valley.
 We have a pre-trip orientation at the MFRE Warehouse is at 7:30 p.m. the evening before the trip begins.
 We will get acquainted, answer questions, and have a short orientation to show you how to pack the waterproof gear bags we provide for your personal gear.
 Please note lodging in Stanley is on your own.
 We have 14 rooms reserved under “Middle Fork River Expeditions” at the Mountain Village Lodge (800) 843-5475 for the evening before your trip and on day 6 of your trip.
 Please call them right away after booking your trip as they release the room block 14 days before the date.
 We also recommend the Sawtooth Hotel at 208-721-2459, and the Triangle C Ranch has cabins good for families (next door to MFRE warehouse) at 208-774-2266.

-We meet this morning at 8:00 a.m. and depart 1 ½ hours by bus to the river.
+These Salmon River Middle Fork rafting trips begin sharply at 8:00 a.m. and depart 1 ½ hours by bus to the river.
 Upon launching our rafts at Boundary Creek, 6000 feet above sea level, you’ll enter an enchanted forest of fir and spruce that scents the high mountain air.
 Sparkling clear waters careen through boulder-choked rapids with names that guides speak with reverence such as Velvet Falls, Pistol Creek and Tappan Falls.
 Stops at mountain hot springs and pioneer homesteads provide the perfect balance to the on-river excitement.
-Evenings find us relaxing by the campfire, playing horseshoes and listening to the river and watching for shooting stars!
+During the evenings you will find us relaxing by the campfire, playing horseshoes and listening to the river and watching for shooting stars!